Small Language Models Improve Giants by Rewriting Their Outputs: Correcting the Outputs of LLMs

-\paragraph{Generating the candidates} Our pipeline starts with generating predictions from a large LM via in-context learning.
-Specifically, we prompt the model with a verbal description of the task and a handful of demonstrations to generate predictions for each sample of the dataset.
-We generate \textit{k} outputs from the model with temperature sampling to obtain diverse candidates:
+To start our pipeline, we first generate predictions from the LLM via in-context learning.
+Specifically, we prompt the model with a source sequence $x$, a verbal description of the task $d$, and a handful of demonstrations $e$, depicted as dashed lines in Figure~\ref{fig:corrector}.
+By sampling from the LLM with a temperature we obtain a diverse set of $k$ candidates, $C=\{c_1, ..., c_k\}$:

-where x is the source sentence, $d$ is the task description and $e$ are the task examples.

-\paragraph{Correcting the candidates} After the generation of the candidates, we combine them, via concatenation, to create the input data for the corrector.
-The corrector receives the source sentence and generated candidates as input to produce a refined output:
+\paragraph{Correcting the candidates} Next, we feed the set of candidates along with the input sequence $x$ to the corrector\footnote{To indicate end-of-sequence boundaries for the input and the candidates, we use a sentinel token: $x [s] c_1 [s] c_2 [s] ... [s] c_k$.} to generate the final, refined output.

-We use a small, pretrained LM for the corrector, that we fine-tune on the augmented dataset for a few steps.
-During inference, we sample again from the LLM and subsequently feed the generated outputs to the corrector to produce the final, \textit{corrected} output.
-We show that even a small corrector can improve the performance of standard fine-tuning and in context learning, while demonstrating robustness against different prompts.
+In order to train the corrector we fine-tune a small LM on the task-specific dataset augmented with candidates sampled from the LLM.
+Through this process, \ours{} learns to select the most promising among the generated outputs, combine different candidates and even make necessary edits to compose the desired target sentence.
+As we show in the following sections, even a small corrector can substantially improve the quality of LLM outputs, outperform standard fine-tuning, and reduce LLM sensitivity to different prompts.